Mahfuj Ali

 Author

-Graduated with a BSc in Physics at University of Surrey and MSc in Applied Geophysics at the IDEA League.
+Graduated with a BSc in Physics at the University of Surrey and an MSc in Applied Geophysics at the IDEA League.

 Currently working as a Data Analyst at Deloitte.